unickorn/discordtidal/README.md

 Since this uses a Discord application that's modified to match the song you're listening to, you need to create your own **Discord Application**.

+- Download a release from the releases tab.

+- Run the exe, it will most likely crash but that's fine.
+Now you will see a `config.toml` file in the folder.

-- Go to https://discord.com/developers, create a new application and set the application ID in the config.toml file.
+- Go to https://discord.com/developers, create a new application and set the Application ID value in the config.

 - Get your Discord account token and set it in the config too.

-  You can get this using many methods, I used Firefox' network monitor (Ctrl+Shift+E) to check the https requests that contain my token as authorization.
+  You can get this using different methods, I used Firefox' network monitor (Ctrl+Shift+E) to check the https requests that contain my token as authorization.

 - Get a User Agent of your choice and paste it in the config.
 I wanted to make this configurable for the fun of it.
 If you don't know what a User Agent is, you can copy your user agent from [here](https://www.whatsmyua.info/).

+- Start Discord, then discordtidal, and then the TIDAL desktop app.
+You may need to add it as a game for it to show up on your playing status.

+- Start listening!

+> :warning: The album artwork might not appear the first time you're listening to a new album, because Discord's asset cache takes some time to update.
+In a couple minutes or the next time you listen to the same album, the cover should be there.

 ## How does it work?